All Episodes

 You cannot, no government, no individual can print Bitcoin or create Bitcoin out of thin air.

-I mean, gold is produced.
+I mean, Gold is produced.

 Gold has its risks, as you know, transport, seizure, guardianship, and so on.

-And of course, the government having control of gold, I mean, who knows how much is in Fort Knox?
+I mean, who knows how much is in Fort Knox?

-But certainly fiat currency, Bitcoin compared to fiat currency is almost infinitely advantageous.
+Probably not everything that they say is in Fort Knox, but certainly fiat currency, Bitcoin compared to fiat currency is almost infinitely advantageous.

 And listen, I mean, if you want to get into gold, that's fine.